Abigail Brundin

 Abigail Brundin is professor of Italian and the first female Director of the British School at Rome.
 She is an expert on the literature and culture of Italy in the renaissance and early modern periods.
 Prior to her appointment at the BSR, she was Professor of Italian in the Faculty of Modern & Medieval Languages, and a Fellow of St Catharine's College, Cambridge.

 Education

-Brundin received her PhD from the University of Cambridge in 2000.
-Her thesis was entitled Vittoria Colonna, 1490–1547: Petrachism and Evangelism in Sixteenth-Century Italy.
+Brundin received her PhD degrer from the University of Cambridge in 2000.
+Her thesis was titled Vittoria Colonna, 1490–1547: Petrachism and Evangelism in Sixteenth-Century Italy.

 Career

 Brundin was appointed as lecturer in the Department of Italian at the University of Cambridge in 2002, and as a Fellow of St Catharine's College in 2000.

 Brundin's work focuses on the culture and literature of renaissance and early-modern.
 She has published on women writers in the early history of printing, beginning with Vittoria Colonna, an Italian poet.
 She has published on poetry in convents, literature and religious reform, and devotional culture of the home.
 In 2013, she collaborated with the National Trust to research and curate an exhibition of Italian books at Belton House, Lincolnshire.